 - We tend to focus on observable behaviour, rather than internal events like thinking.

 This is because observable behaviour is easy to measure and therefore, it can be clearly studied in a scientific manner.
 After all, it makes more sense to define the cause and effect of behaviour when you can see (with your own eyes!) what changes are occurring.
 But (and this is where things can get confusing) some behaviourists take the view that we should study all behaviour and this includes the study of private events like thoughts and emotions.
 We have made great progress in this area of research recently.
-Check out Relational Frame Theory and Acceptance and Commitment Therapy (ACT) for some real life applications.
+Check out Relational Frame Theory and Acceptance and Commitment Therapy (ACT) for some real-life applications.

-Okay, so what is Applied Behaviour Analysis or ABA?
+What is Applied Behaviour Analysis or ABA?

-In short, behaviour analysis takes the view that most behaviour is learned and we can apply these scientifically validated techniques to bring about behaviour change that makes a significant difference to the lives of individuals (ABA).
+In short, behaviour analysis takes the view that most behaviour is learned and we can apply these scientifically validated techniques to bring about behaviour change that makes a significant difference to the lives of individuals.
 ABA is popular as an intervention for people with developmental disabilities, but it also has applications in business, classroom management and animal behaviour to name a few.
 Intrigued?
 You can read my quick guide to behaviour analysis here.

 Where can I find out more about Behaviour Analysis?
-Where do you get your inspiration from?

 If you want to know everything there is to know about behaviour analysis then the best place to start is the book by Cooper, Heron and Heward, simply titled “Applied Behaviour Analysis”.
 Be warned though, this book is not for the faint of heart!
 It is an extremely useful but extremely detailed read.